cofenberg/unrimp/Source/Renderer/Readme.txt

 == Dependencies ==
+- ACL (directly compiled and linked in)
+- crunch (header only part of the library, doesn't depend on crn compression library)
 - GLM (header only library)
+- ImGui (directly compiled and linked in)
+- ImGuizmo (directly compiled and linked in)
 - lz4 (directly compiled and linked in)
+- mikktspace (directly compiled and linked in)
 - MojoShader (directly compiled and linked in)
-- mikktspace (directly compiled and linked in)
-- crunch (header only part of the library, doesn't depend on crn compression library)
-- ImGui (directly compiled and linked in)
-- ImGuizmo (directly compiled and linked in)
 - OpenVR (header with dynamic runtime linking)
+- PhysicsFS (dependency of projects using the provided interface implementation, directly compiled and linked in)
+- Remotery (dependency of projects using the provided interface implementation, directly compiled and linked in)
+- RenderDoc (dependency of projects using the provided interface implementation, header only library)
+- xsimd (header only library)

 == Preprocessor Definitions ==